-EU Parliamentarian Calls to Sanction Vanessa Beeley and All Observers of Donbass Referendums
+EU PARLIAMENTARIAN CALLS TO SANCTION VANESSA BEELEY AND ALL OBSERVERS OF DONBASS REFERENDUMS

 In London, meanwhile, the UK government has imposed individual sanctions on Graham Philips, a British citizen and independent journalist, for his reporting from Donetsk.

-And in Brussels, Loiseau’s campaign against Beeley appears to have emerged from a deeply personal vendetta.
+And in Brussels, Louiseau’s campaign against Beeley appears to have emerged from a deeply personal vendetta.

 During an April 2021 hearing, MEP Mick Wallace attempted to question Organization for the Prohibition of Chemical Weapons (OPCW) Director General Fernando Arias about allegations he personally aided the censorship of an OPCW investigation which concluded no chemical attack took place in Douma, Syria in April 2018.